k-times-c/k-times-c/README.md

-- 👋 Hi, I’m Kyle Clark - Kotlin / Java Data Engineer
+- 👋 Hi, I’m Kyle Clark - Data Engineer - "Fluent" in Java, Kotlin, Swift, & Python
-- 👀 I’m interested in neovim, machine learning, app development
+- 👀 I’m interested in Rust, machine learning, app development
 - 🌱 I’m currently learning ML, and computer vision, as well as go, java/scala & spark.
 - 💞️ I’m looking to collaborate on neovim plugins, and computer vision projects
 - 📫 How to reach me: LinkedIn, or email (upon request)